 SELECT tabs, timestamp FROM `gcloudltds.exp_4970734e_9ed3_11e8_b57b_0a580a205e7b_views._system_load_log` CROSS JOIN unnest(tables) as tabs WHERE tabs in('session_start') ORDER BY 2 DESC LIMIT 1

 _system_delete_event_type.
-You can use this table to filter only data that have not been deleted from Exponea.
+You could use this table to filter only data that have not been deleted from Exponea.
 However this table is not updated anymore, after release of a feature Delete events by filter.

 Every time a customer uses a different browser or device to visit your website, they are considered as separate and non-related entities.
 However, once the customer identifies (through registering or logging in their account for example), those 2 profiles are merged into one.
 In this way, customer activity can be tracked across multiple browsers and devices.

 Until the customers are merged, there is no record about the first or the second customer in the customers_id_history table.